Undergraduate Admission Process

-- In certain limited situations, students may request a course substitution from the Assistant Dean of Curriculum or Dean of the School of Education, School of Education (in consultation with content area faculty) to allow a course in a closely related discipline to apply toward this total.
+- In certain limited situations, students may request a course substitution from the Assistant Dean of Curriculum or Dean of the School of Education, (in consultation with content area faculty) to allow a course in a closely related discipline to apply toward this total.

 - Integrative capstones must be taken at GSC.